qsnake/gpaw/doc/install/Linux/Ubuntu.rst

 * python-numpy
 * python-numpy-ext

-Optional:
+Recommended:

 * atlas3-base
 * atlas3-base-dev
 * atlas3-headers
 * python-scientific

 GPAW will use atlas3 if available, which should increase performance.
 Python-scientific is not strictly necessary, but some tests require it.
 Some packages in build-essential are likewise not necessary.
+Note that this will only be a serial GPAW installation.